-- 1. Remove the collector box soft tube at location A in Figure 16 and insure the exit from the collector box is clear of any debris or obstructions. - 2.
-Replace this tube and insure the fit to the header spout is air tight.
+- 2. Replace this tube and insure the fit to the header spout is air tight.
 Air will be drawn into the header if this connection is not tight. - 3.
 Check other tube connections along the drain system.
 Insure that all are air tight.

 NOTE: Industry research studies indicate that when condensate is routed to an active drain, household detergents, etc., buffer its acidity.
-If the drain is not actively used or if codes require, obtain a neutralizer kit (usually contains limestone).
+If the drain is not actively used or if codes require, obtain a neutralizer kit NORDYNE part no. 902373 (usually contains limestone).
 Proper drains and connections to the condensate tubing are required as NORDYNE cannot be held responsible for water leakage which occurs due to loose hose connections or improperly sealed drain line pipes.